Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 These functions can be called from other scripts with appropriate exports.</p>

-https://www.paypal.com/donate/?hosted_button_id=L38V3QASQT3JN if u would like futre updates or would like to support us the link is there
+[https://www.paypal.com/donate/?hosted_button_id=L38V3QASQT3JN ](https://www.paypal.com/donate/?hosted_button_id=L38V3QASQT3JN)if u would like futre updates or would like to support us the lin k is there

 !!!!!
 Note: We can only provide support for QB Core or ESX defaults scripts  and open source configurations.
 If you have a PID script that is not open source, please contact the owner of the script, as we are unable to assist you with it !!!!.